NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 have files in both camps (for example, Solar Collectors).
 Both flavors contain IDF objects ready to be put into EnergyPlus input files.
 With the simple datasets, you may need to use a text editor or the IDF Editor to search the file for the one you want to use.
-With the macro datsets and a simply structured imf (input macro file), you can name the item you want to include.
+With the macro datasets and a simply structured imf (input macro file), you can name the item you want to include.
 (The macro program is described in the `Auxiliary Programs document <AuxiliaryPrograms.pdf>`__).